pavankovurru/Appium_Mobile_Automation_Framework/README_IOS.md

 ## 1. APPIUM INSPECTOR

 ```
-USE APPIUM GUI TO CONFIGURE  IOS APP AND SIMULATOR NAME,MAKE SURE THAT APP BEING USED IS BUILT FOR A SIMULATOR.
-RUN APPIUM FROM TERMINAL SO THAT 1.6 OR HIGHER VERSION WILL BE INVOKED.
-CLICK ON APPIUM INSPECTOR PRESENT IN GUI WHICH WILL DISPLAY APPIUM INSPECTOR AS SHOWN BELOW.
+USE APPIUM DESKTOP --> START SERVER --> NEW SESSION --> GIVE DESIRED CAPABILITIES -->THIS WILL START THE APP AND APPIUM INSPECTOR
 ```

 ![alt tag](https://github.com/pavankovurru/Appium_Mobile_Automation_Framework/blob/master/src/main/resources/AppiumInspector.png)

-`driver.findElementById("");`
-`driver.findElementByAccessibilityId("");`
-`driver.findElementByName("");`
-`driver.findElementByClassName("");`  -- type value in inspector can be used here

-` NAME` and `LABEL`  values in the APPIUM INSPECTOR can be used in the id and name methods to perform user actions.
- `XPATH` value in appium Inspector can be used in  `driver.findElementsByXPath("");`.
+`driver.findElementByAccessibilityId("");`  -- AccessibilityId in inspector can be used here `driver.findElementByClassName("");`  -- type value in inspector can be used here `XPATH` value in appium Inspector can be used in  `driver.findElementsByXPath("");`.